-The numerical model, in this case UDEC, is set up to incorporate all of the rock types, faults and joint systems as well as groundwater conditions within the slope.
-The strength of all of the rock units, faults and joint systems is then decreased progressively by dividing them by a 'strength reduction factor'.
-The displacement of a target on the slope is monitored during this strength reduction process and, as shown in Figure 14, a sudden increase in displacement indicates that failure of the slope has started.
+The Itasca UDEC model is set up to incorporate all the rock types, faults and joint systems as well as groundwater conditions within the slope.
+The strength of all the rock units, faults and joint systems is then decreased progressively by dividing them by a 'strength reduction factor'.
+The displacement of a target on the slope is monitored during this strength reduction process and, as shown in the plot in Figure 13, a sudden increase in displacement indicates that failure of the slope has started.
 The factor of safety of the slope is equivalent to the strength reduction factor at which failure starts.
-Factors of safety calculated in this way has been found to coincide very closely with those determined by limit equilibrium analyses in cases where limit equilibrium analyses are known to give reliable results.
+Factors of safety calculated in this way have been found to coincide very closely with those determined by limit equilibrium analyses in cases where limit equilibrium analyses are known to give reliable results.